 Patties are often a result of feeding on wetland vegetation.

 Cleared depressions in the ground 4’ wide, 4’ long, 3-4” deep: dug during the

 fall, in which the bull moose urinates and rolls.

 markings: Male and female Moose scrape tree bark for territory marking and to eat

 the nutritious cambium layer.
 These marks are commonly found on smooth barked trees in moose habitat.

-Antlers size indicated the health of a bull moose.
+Antlers size indicates the health of a bull moose.
 They begin to grow in early summer and become full size by the rut in autumn.
 Sign associated with antlers is tree rubbings and thrashing of shrubs.
-Recent study indicates that tree rubbing is more for scent marking than for dislodging velvet.
+Recent studies indicate that tree rubbing is more for scent marking than for dislodging velvet.
 It is a way for the moose to advertise his size and let his location be known.

 The following books and website are good resources for more information on recognizing moose habitat via their tracks and sign.

 Elbroch 2003.
 Elbroch & Rinehart 2011.
 Moskowitz 2010.
 Whitaker 1997.

 About the Author: Michelle Peziol is a Wildlife Track & Sign Evaluator with CyberTracker Conservation.
 She wrote articles while teaching at Alderleaf.
 Learn more about Michelle Peziol.